yashv6655/Journal-AI-PANW/DOCUMENTATION.md

 - Environment variables for sensitive keys
 - Input validation and MongoDB injection prevention

-## Performance
+## Future Enhancements

-- Database indexing on userId, createdAt, tags
+- More visualizations
-- Lean queries for read operations
+- More Personable Messages and Prompts
-- Client-side caching with refresh intervals
+- Less reliability on OpenAI
-- Debounced API calls for writing prompts
+- Reminder eMails regarding streak loss or Reminder to Come Back to Platform for User Retention
-- Parallel processing where possible
+- Enable metrics for the website, PostHog or Vercel to See User Interactions